xen-troops/moulin/docs/user-reference.rst

 Yocto builder is used to build OpenEmbedded-based images.
 It expects that `poky` repository is cloned in :code:`{build_dir}/poky` and uses it's :code:`poky/oe-init-build-env` script to initialize build environment.
-Then :code:`bitbake-layers` tool is used to add additional layers and :code:`bitbake` used to perform the build.
+Then Moulin synchronizes the active BitBake layer configuration with the layer list defined in the YAML file, and :code:`bitbake` is used to perform the build.

 .. code-block:: yaml